simrann20/Hangman_Game_Project/README.md

-## The Hangman Game Project

-#### Trexquant Interview Project (The Hangman Game)
+## Trexquant Interview Project (The Hangman Game)

 Copyright Trexquant Investment LP.
-All Rights Reserved.
+All Rights Reserved.<br>
 Redistribution of this question without written consent from Trexquant is prohibited

----
 #### Instruction:
 For this coding test, your mission is to write an algorithm that plays the game of Hangman through our API server.